-1. Homemade Bug Repellent
+1. Homemade Bug Repellent Product

 If you're anything like me, you know how the mosquitos can completely ruin an evening outdoors, making it impossible to enjoy yourself without them biting and buzzing by your ears.
 Even though I tend to be the one bitten, I just can't bring myself to wear commercial bug spray– I just feel like I'm spraying poison all over my body!